hankhank10/MSFS2020-cockpit-companion/index.md

 ## What does it do?

-It give you a moving map of your aircraft's current location.
+It gives you a moving map of your aircraft's current location.
 You can scroll around, have it follow your aircraft or not, set a variety of different map options and overlay with aviation data and weather (coming soon).

+IMAGE

+It also shows a variety of different secondary aircraft controls such as autopilot, gear, flaps, trim, cabin seat belts, fuel, etc.  You can interface directly with these through the browser to control the aircraft.

+IMAGE

+It also gives you a ton of options around simulating emergencies such as an engine fire, electrical failure, hydraulic failure, etc.

+IMAGE

 ## How does the MSFS2020 Cockpit Companion work?